visdesignlab/persist/README.md

 ```
 If the Jupyter server is running, you might have to reload the browser page and restart the kernel.

+## Getting Started

+TODO:
+* describe a simple example to use persist.
+* link to a notebook that introduces persist and altair
+* link to the documentation

 ## Uninstall

 To remove the extension, execute: